OJeanMaciel/OJeanMaciel/README.md

-## Olá!
-Me chamo Jean Maciel
+## Hello!
+My name is Jean Maciel

-- 🔭 Hoje trabalho como desenvolvedor Front-End na WS Work
+- 🔭 Today I work as a Front-End developer at WS Work
-- 🌱 Estudando JavaScript
+- 🌱 Studying JavaScript, Angular, React
-- 📫 Me siga no GitHub e no Linkedin
+- 📫 Follow me on GitHub and Linkedin

 <div align="center">